arsalat/Covid_19-Cases-Deaths-and-Hospitalizations/README.md

-# Covid_19 Cases, HOspitalizations and Deaths for the State of Connecticut
+# Covid_19 Cases, Hospitalizations and Deaths for the State of Connecticut

 The goal of this project is to analyze the number of Covid-19 cases, hospitalizations and deaths for the state of connecticut.